 Athletic trainers often work on the sidelines of competition, but they are on the frontlines of preventing, diagnosing, and treating injuries and illness related to physical activity.
 Athletic trainers are health care professionals who collaborate with physicians to optimize patient and client activity and participation in athletics, work, and life.
 They work with a wide range of ages and skill levels in a variety of settings - from professional sports teams and high school programs to sports medicine clinics, government agencies, and performance arts.
 Regardless of where they work, athletic trainers play a vital role in the athletic health care team and in the lives of competitive and recreational athletes.

-Our nationally accredited Athletic Training Program exposes you to the latest philosophies, research, and equipment through classroom instruction, clinical experiences, and immersive learning.
-Our program is accredited through the Commission on Accreditation of Athletic Training Education (CAATE) through the 2015-2016 academic year.
+Our nationally accredited athletic training program exposes you to the latest philosophies, research, and equipment through classroom instruction and clinical experiences.
+Ball State University is accredited through the Commission on Accreditation of Athletic Training Education (CAATE) located at 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3184.
+The program will have its next comprehensive review during the 2025-2026 academic year.
 Expert faculty and staff are committed to outfitting you with a breadth of expertise to excel in this diverse field.
+Our students successfully pass the Board of Certification examination in order to practice as a certified athletic trainer (ATC).
+Click here for the program's BOC exam results.
 Our comprehensive curriculum and clinical experiences focus on:

 Students engage in clinical education at our two campus facilities: the Dickerson-Hoover Athletic Training Center, located in John B. and June M. Scheumann Stadium; and the Sayers “Bud” Miller Athletic Training Center, located in Worthen Arena.
 Under the supervision of a clinical preceptor, students practice and perform skills related to clinical evaluation and diagnosis, treatment and rehabilitation of injuries, as well as emergency care, taping, and bracing using the latest in equipment and resources.
 Students collaborate with faculty through research and hands-on instruction in the Athletic Training Research and Education Laboratory.
 In addition, students are exposed to other health care facilities and interact with a multitude of health care professionals in a variety of engaging clinical settings.